2015–16 S.L. Benfica season: February-March

+April-May

 In the 5th of April, Benfica faced FC Bayern Munich in Germany, losing 1-0 in the first leg of the quarter-finals.
 On the returned leg Benfica scored first with a goal from Raúl Jiménez tying the round, but two goals from Bayern gave Bayern the advantage, with Talisca drawing the game with a free-kick, ending 2-2 which meant Bayern advanced to the semi-finals.
 Stil in April wins over Académica, Vitória de Setúbal, Rio Ave and Vitória de Guimarães continued Benfica league winning streak to keep a two point advantage.

 Benfica started May with a 2-1 win over Braga in the Taça da Liga semi-final, followed by a 2-0 over Maritimo away in which the team played with 10-men for almost an hour.
 On the 15 of May Benfica hosted Nacional, beating them 4-1 and claiming its 35th league title and its first "tricampeonato" since 1976-77.
-In the Taça da Liga Final Benfica beated Maritimo 6-1, in a what was the last game of Nicolás Gaitán and breaktrough player Renato Sanches.
+In the Taça da Liga Final, Benfica beat Maritimo 6-1, in a what was the last game of Nicolás Gaitán and breaktrough player Renato Sanches.